Oluwatosin1620/LITA-Project-Assignment-2/README.md

 Microsoft Excel is a spreadsheet tool for data organization (cleaning and preparation), analysis, and visualization.
 It offers formulas, pivot tables, and charts, enabling users to manage and interpret data.

 **Data Cleaning and Preparation**: Processing the raw data to ensure it is ready for analysis.
 Steps taken:
-> Removing Duplicates: The initial rows of the data were 50001, but after removing duplicates, 9921 rows were left.
+> Removing Duplicates: The initial rows of the data were 50001, but after removing duplicates, 33787 rows were left.
 No missing values were found;
-> Adding filters;
-> Adding conditional formatting
+> Adding filters

 ### Exploratory Data Analysis